 's brother, who was beheaded under Herod Agrippa in the Book of Acts.
 The second was James the Lesser, son of Alphaeus.
-Another James (known as James the Just) is also mentioned in the Bible as being the brother of Jesus.
+Another James (known as James the Just) is also mentioned in the Bible as being the brother of Jesus

-Since the 13th century this form of the name has been used in England, though it became more common in Scotland, where it was borne by several kings.
+Since the 13th century this name has been used in England, though it became more common in Scotland where it was borne by several kings.
 In the 17th century the Scottish king James VI inherited the English throne, becoming the first ruler of all Britain, and the name grew much more popular.
-Famous bearers include the explorer Captain James Cook (1728-1779), the inventor James Watt (1736-1819), and the novelist and poet James Joyce (1882-1941).
+Famous bearers include the English explorer Captain James Cook (1728-1779), the Scottish inventor James Watt (1736-1819), and the Irish novelist and poet James Joyce (1882-1941).
 This name has also been borne by six American presidents.
 A notable fictional bearer is the British spy James Bond, created by author Ian Fleming.

-Pronounced: JOO-lee-et, JOOL-yət
+Pronounced: joo-lee-ET, JOOL-yət

 Other Scripts: מִיכָה (Ancient Hebrew)

 .
 Micah is one of the twelve minor prophets of the Old Testament

 .
 He authored the Book of Micah, which alternates between prophesies of doom and prophesies of restoration.
 It was occasionally used as an English given name by the Puritans

 , but it did not become common until the end of the 20th century.